danomatika/swig-openframeworks/README.md

     local v = of.Vec2f(100, 100)
     of.drawRectangle(v, 20, 20) -- needs a glm.vec2

-Either convert the OF math type to a glm type or use a glm type directly:
+Either convert the oF math type to a glm type or use a glm type directly:

     -- convert
     local v = of.Vec2f(100, 100)